Skip to main content

 docker run flashbots/mev-boost -help

-A single mev-boost instance can be used by multiple beacon nodes.
-To connect mev-boost to multiple relays, pass the relay URLs as a comma-separated list (no spaces) to the -relay flag. mev-boost will automatically choose the most profitable block from all relays every slot.
+Once you have installed mev-boost, you can add Eden Relay and any other relays you wish to use.
+Pass the relay URLs as a comma-separated list (no spaces) to the -relays flag. mev-boost will automatically choose the most profitable block from all relays every slot.

 ./mev-boost -mainnet -relay-check -relays https://0xb3ee7afcf27f1f1259ac1787876318c6584ee353097a50ed84f51a1f21a323b3736f271a895c7ce918c038e4265918be@relay.edennetwork.io